 - Grade 2: Moderate breast ptosis where the nipples sit one to three centimeters below the crease but still point outward.

-- Grade 3: Severe breast ptosis happens when the nipple and areola (darker skin tissue around the nipple) extend more than three centimeters under the inframammary fold.
+- Grade 3: Severe breast ptosis happens when the nipple and areola (darker skin tissue around the nipple) extends more than three centimeters under the inframammary fold.
 Women with grade three ptosis can benefit from breast lift and breast augmentation with breast implants for the best results.

 The breast tissue under the nipple may also droop lower than the fold, causing pseudoptosis.